stryker-mutator/stryker4s/docs/CONFIGURATION.md

 **Since:** `v0.10.0`
 **Description:**

 Use the sbt testrunner that was the default before `v0.10.0`.
 This testrunner is a lot slower, so it is recommended to only enable this if you are running into issues with the new testrunner.
+You might want to take a look at [`max-test-runner-reuse`](#max-test-runner-reuse) first.

 Cases where you might want to use this: